An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality

-We mention some results on moduli of Azumaya algebras from \cite{AdeJ} which we use later.
-We use the same notation as in \cite{AdeJ}.
-Let $X$ be a smooth projective surface and let $\a \in Br(X)$ be a Brauer class.
-If $S$ is a scheme, we consider Azumaya algebras $A_S$ of degree $n$ over $X_S = X \times S$ of the following type: ($*$) $A_S$ has degree $n$ and for every geometric point $s$ of $S$, the Brauer class of $A \otimes \kappa(s)$ is the one induced from $\a$. \\
+We mention some results on moduli of Azumaya algebras from \cite{Artin-deJong} which we will use later.
+Let $X$ be a smooth projective surface and let $\a \in \Br(X)$ be a Brauer class.
+If $S$ is a scheme, we consider Azumaya algebras $A_S$ of degree $n$ over $X_S = X \times S$ with fixed degree $n$ and for every closed point $s$ of $S$, the Brauer class of $A_s$, the restriction of $A_S$ to $U \times \{s\},$ is $\a$. \\